b) Hobbes' Subjectivism

 .

-Hobbes introduces another fundamental element to the realm of truly real entities: movement, including its various manifestations within us, such as desire.
+Hobbes introduces another fundamental element into the realm of truly real entities: movement, including its various manifestations within us, such as desire.

-In Human Nature, Hobbes likewise dismisses as subjective fictions everything that is not composed of atoms or movements but instead represents sensory interpretations of these, such as colour, sound, and touch.
-Notably, this occurs well before Locke’s distinction between primary and secondary qualities, a concept also explored by Descartes around the same period, albeit without using the exact term.
+In Human Nature, Hobbes likewise dismisses as subjective fictions everything that is not composed of atoms or movements but instead represents sensory interpretations of these—such as colour, sound, and touch.
+It is worth noting that this occurs well before Locke's distinction between primary and secondary qualities, a concept also explored by Descartes around the same period, albeit without using the exact term.

-For instance, colour is simply the effect of atomic movement or arrangement upon the eye and, therefore, is subjective rather than inherently real.
+Colour, for instance, is simply the effect of atomic movement or arrangement upon the eye and is therefore subjective rather than inherently real.

 1.